jamesstaub/nominal-power/README.md

 ```
 – formula from [photovoltaic-software.com](https://photovoltaic-software.com/PV-solar-energy-calculation.php)

-see `/nominalpowerserver/installations/methods.py` for implementation of this formula
+see `/nominalpowerserver/installations/methods.py` for implementation of this formula.

+## Running Tests
+A minimal integration test is stubbed out in `client/tests/integration/map-container-test.js`
+to run:
+`ember test -m 'Integration | Component | map container'`